mawoodwa/CSCE3513_TeamProject/README.md

   * Use Arrow keys to move up/down the player list
   * Insert a player using Ins key, Delete a player using Del key (as seen as bottom of window)
   * Press F7 to delete table database (this is for debugging, will likely not be in final version)
   * Press F5 to move to Play Screen.
-The Play Screen has no functionality and as such, this will be the last screen you see before closing the Tkinter window.
 * On the Play Game screen:
-  * Currently, only F5 key has functionality, allowing you to pause/unpause game countdown/warning timer and switch back to Edit Game screen.
+  * Currently, only F5 key has functionality other than the timers, allowing you to pause/unpause game countdown/warning timer and switch back to Edit Game screen.

 ## Database Token, Security, and Information
 * The database token (usually called database url or URI)  may expire after a certain time outside our control unfortuanately.
 This is mentioned by Heroku that it will change periodically automatically.
 If for whatever reason it expires, please email myself (ctj011@uark.edu) or one of the other team members to update the code so that the database works properly.